 The Parr Center for Ethics is proud to present NHSEBBridge.
-This new pilot program will bring together first-year High School Ethics Bowl teams from those places across the country where NHSEB Regional Bowls do not yet exist.
+This new program will bring together first-year High School Ethics Bowl teams from those places across the country where NHSEB Regional Bowls do not yet exist.
 Those first-year teams are invited to participate in a new, borderless Regional Ethics Bowl administered by the Parr Center in collaboration with NHSEB organizers and experts from across the country.
-This event will be conducted virtually using NHSEB’s new web platform, currently under development.
+This event will be conducted virtually using the Parr Center’s NHSEBOne competition platform.
 Participating schools will be provided with a tailored experience for students and coaches who are new to the activity—with the additional provision of training, orientation, and formative feedback along the way.
-We have integrated Bridge with a service learning course at UNC which makes available our undergraduates to coach participants (both students and teachers) on moral theory, ethical reasoning, argument construction, bowl mechanics, etc., in a series of virtually conducted 1:1 site visits.
+We have integrated the Bridge program with a service learning course at UNC which makes available our undergraduates to coach participants (both students and teachers) on moral theory, ethical reasoning, argument construction, and bowl mechanics in a series of virtually conducted 1:1 site visits.

 What is an Ethics Bowl?